4 Swaps

 4.6 Valuation of Fixed-for-Fixed Currency Swaps

-• Current Exchange Rate: The spot exchange rate is 110 yen per dollar.
+• Current Spot Exchange Rate: 110 JPY per USD.

 Time (years) Dollar Cash Flow (million) Yen Cash Flow (million) Forward Exchange Rate Dollar Value of Yen Cash Flow (million) Net Cash Flow (million) Present Value (million)